schuchard/kevinschuchard.com-2023/src/pages/blog/2019-04-18-http-interceptor.md

 To interact with the response, you'll `pipe` off the `handle` method.
 From there you can interact with other services such as adding to a cache like you'll see below or modifying the response in the XML to JSON example.

-Be aware that there may be other events beside the response so it's a good idea to check for an `HttpResponse` before acting on the response event.
+Be aware that there may be other events besides the response so it's a good idea to check for an `HttpResponse` before acting on the response event.

 ```ts
 return next.handle(req).pipe(